AdobeDocs/experience-platform.en/help/segmentation/faq.md

 In order to upload externally generated audiences, you need to have both the "Manage audiences/segments" and the "Manage datasets" permissions.
 There are no specific role-based controls required to upload externally generated audiences.

 ### What happens when I upload an externally generated audience?
-What things are created?
+What gets created during this process?

 The following items are created when you upload an externally generated audience: